Skip to content

 3. No Sales and Marketing Alignment

 Marketing generates leads that sales does not follow up on.
 Sales complains about "bad leads."
-Solution: a shared definition of MQL and SQL, regular meetings, feedback loop.
+Solution: a shared definition of MQL and SQL, regular meetings, feedback loop — the simplest item on this list to implement, and still the least implemented, because it requires two departments to actually sit down together and agree.

 4. Writing for Everyone